So you have found a business and you have your heart set on buying it. Congratulations that’s great news!

-Above all it is essential that you investigate whether all the claims the vendor is making about the business are true.
+Above all, it is essential that you verify (as far as possible with the information available to you) any claims the vendor is making about the business are true.

 Instruct someone with appropriate expertise and qualifications to carefully review the accounts and financial records kept by the firm especially if the current owner is making promises that the business is more profitable than it looks on paper.

 If the business you are purchasing is part of a franchise chain then additional due diligence may be needed.

 An important part of any due diligence process is ascertaining any employee entitlements that may run with the business.

 If employees are going to transfer to you as the new owner of the business then it is essential that you work out with the old owner who will be responsible for any accrued entitlements and which obligations will transfer to you as the new owner.

 Some questions to consider: